olets/ScreenshotFrames/README.md

 &nbsp;

 ## Contributing
-PRs are welcome.
+Adding new frames is extremely easy, and PRs are welcome.
 For each new frame

 - add the stylesheet *src/framename/screenshot-frame-framename.less*
 	- for base64 encoded background images (cf. [Safari frame](https://github.com/olets/ScreenshotFrames/blob/master/src/safari/screenshot-frame-safari.less)), use